derlehner/IndoorAirQuality_DigitalTwin_Exemplar/physical_twin/simulated_hardware/README.md

 copy paste the connection string into the python script.

+**Sensor data in csv file**

+We have used the actual sensor data obtained from room Lobby100 and exported the data into csv file [SensorData.csv](./sensorData.csv) .The csv file is parsed to get co2 measurements and then sent to IoT device. you can use the existing csv file for sensor data or replace with your own csv file with actual or mock up sensor values.

 ### Run the client app

 Using windows command line navigate to the folder in which the SimulatedDevice.py file is located (if you cloned the repository, then this is the current folder that you're in) python file.
 To run the app, execute the following command via the command line in this folder: